tomwhartung/jmws_accoutrements/doc/drupal/upgrading/upgrading-d8-8.2.2_to_8.2.3.md

 * D8 Hybrid Process: https://www.drupal.org/node/2700999
 * Using drush: https://www.drupal.org/node/2550801

-Specifically we are very interested in using drush.
+For upgrading a single minor release we should be able to use drush.

 ### Check Drush Version Compatibility